hydephp/hyde/README.md

 In a future update (coming soon(tm)) the builder will remove unused files automatically.

-Currently only top level custom pages are supported.
+Currently, only top level custom pages are supported.
 In the future nested pages will be supported.
 For example, _site/directory/page.html

 ## Changelog